da4all/da4all.github.io/_cards/swastika-counter-project.md

 title: "Swastika Counter Project"

 teaser: >
   The Swastika Counter Project is a public humanities project that aims to educate the general public about the targets, circulation, and intensity of antisemitic signs on the streets of the United States.
-To support community stakeholders, this data advocacy websites aims to provide reliable data, relevant research findings, and useful educational resources.
+To support community stakeholders, this data advocacy website aims to provide reliable data, relevant research findings, and useful educational resources.

 keywords:
   - "Advocacy"